Yrahcaz7/Dungeon-of-Souls/README.md

 Press tab to enter full screen, and escape to exit it.

+There are also shortcut keys, like E, which ends your turn.

+Two more are '0' to view your deck and '1' to view your discard.

 ## How to play

 You have a deck of cards, which you draw the top 5 from each turn.